CodeForSocialGood/calltocode.org/docs/PULL_REQUEST_TEMPLATE.md

 <!-- IMPORTANT: review the links at the bottom for contributing and pull request guidelines -->

-#### Pivotal Tracker Story ID: [#155492458]
+#### Pivotal Tracker Story ID: [#XXXXXXXXX]
 <!-- Replace the `XXXXXXXXX` in the line above with the story's ID -->

 #### Pre-Submission Checklist:
 <!-- After creating the pull request, tick the boxes below that are completed -->
 <!-- Make sure you've completed all of the following before submitting your pull request: -->

-- [X] Your pull request targets the `master` branch of calltocode.org
+- [ ] Your pull request targets the `master` branch of calltocode.org
-- [X] Your branch is updated with the latest changes on `master`
+- [ ] Your branch is updated with the latest changes on `master`
-- [X] Your branch passes linting, building and all new and existing tests with command `yarn test`
+- [ ] Your branch passes linting, building and all new and existing tests with command `yarn test`
-- [X] Your branch passes the end-to-end tests with command `yarn e2e`
+- [ ] Your branch passes the end-to-end tests with command `yarn e2e`
-- [X] The story that this pull request addresses is referenced above by ID
+- [ ] The story that this pull request addresses is referenced above by ID

 #### Post-Submission Checklist:
 <!-- After creating the pull request, tick the boxes below that are completed -->